 Mr. Droesch is Managing Director in the Municipal Bond Department at Goldman Sachs in New York City.
 In 2007, he rejoined Goldman as head of the firm's municipal syndicated desk.
 Prior to rejoining Goldman, he was a Managing Director at Citigroup where he also managed the syndicate desk.
 Mr. Droesch is a former board member of the Larchmont-Mamaroneck Youth Lacrosse Program.
 He is currently Vice Chairman of the Municipal Executive Committee of the Securities Industry and Financial Markets Association.
 He graduated from Hartwick with a BA in Management.

 Virginia Elwell '77

 Ms. Elwell is the Executive Director of Development at the School of Arts and Sciences at the College of William & Mary.
 Prior to Joining William & Mary in 2012, she was the Director of Development for the National Museum of the American Indian at the Smithsonian Institution, Washington, D.C from 2002 to 2012.
-While at Hartwick, Ms. Elwell was a John Christopher Hartwick Scholar and earned her BA in International Relations.
+Ms. Elwell was a John Christopher Hartwick Scholar and earned her BA in International Relations.
 She received an MBA in Marketing/Multinational Enterprise from The Wharton School, University of Pennsylvania.
 She has served on the Hartwick Board of Trustees for 14 years and also served on the Alumni Association Board of Directors.